heptarch/heptarch.github.io/projects.md

 Or rather: I'm not sure anyone else wants to.
-Big Tech doesn't like the ROI on Nobel Prizes, and for that matter, neither does Small Tech, whose heterogenous landscape of startups relies on venture capital and  to operate.
+Big Tech doesn't like the ROI on Nobel Prizes, and for that matter, neither does Small Tech, whose heterogenous landscape of startups relies on venture capital and ready revenue to operate.

 <label for="sn-1"
        class="margin-toggle sidenote-number">